-- Apply electrodes to predetermined, measured positions on the head, and check the performance of the electrodes.
+- Apply electrodes to predetermined measured placements as to the International 10-20 System and check the performance of the electrodes.

 - Calibrate and adjust equipment to be sure it is in proper working condition.